Table of Contents

 Erectile Dysfunction Tests

-Because ED can be caused by dozens of factors, your doctor will perform several tests to determine the severity of your condition.
+Because ED can be caused by a variety of conditions, your doctor will perform several tests to determine the severity of your situation.
 When you first tell your doctor about your ED, they will likely perform a physical exam and ask you several questions about your medical history.
 Tests may include:

 Blood tests: A blood sample can help determine if you have signs of heart disease, diabetes, low testosterone levels, and other potentially dangerous health conditions.

-Physical exam: Your doctor will carefully examine your penis and testicles to make sure the nerves are working correctly.
+Physical exam: Your doctor will carefully examine your penis and testicles to look for any abnormalities.

-Ultrasound: Your doctor will probably refer you to an ultrasound specialist for this procedure.
+Ultrasound: In certain circumstances, your doctor may refer you to an ultrasound specialist to assess the circulation of the penis.
 The specialist will use a wand-like device on the penis to ensure that the blood vessels are supplying enough blood to the penis.

 Erectile Dysfunction Treatment Options